-Here in Travel drafts, we like Belgium, we like it a lot… It has good food, an interesting history and quite a few wonderful places to visit!
+Here in Travel drafts, we like Belgium, we like it a lot… It has good food, interesting history, and quite a few wonderful places to visit!
 We have been to Belgium by ourselves and together.
-Claudia even lived, studied and worked in Belgium for a while so it’s fair to say that we know a few things about Belgium!
+Claudia even lived, studied, and worked in Belgium for a while, so it’s fair to say that we know a few things about Belgium!
 These are the 50 things you need to know before traveling to Belgium!

 Belgium and the Locals

-#1 Belgium is located in western Europe and it’s bordered by the Netherlands, Germany, Luxembourg, France and roughly 70km of shoreline in the North Sea.
-Although relatively small, Belgium has 10M inhabitants making it a high densely populated country.
+#1 Belgium is located in western Europe, and it’s bordered by the Netherlands, Germany, Luxembourg, France, and roughly 70km of shoreline in the North Sea.
+Although relatively small, Belgium has 10M inhabitants making it a highly densely populated country.

-#4 Thus, Belgium consists of three federal regions, Flanders in the North, Walloon in the South and the Capital Region of Brussels!
-Flanders is the Dutch-speaking part, Wallonia is the French-speaking Region, while Brussels-Capital Region is bilingual.
+#4 Thus, Belgium consists of three federal regions, Flanders in the North, Walloon in the South, and the Capital Region of Brussels!
+Flanders is the Dutch-speaking part, Wallonia is the French-speaking Region, and Brussels-Capital Region is bilingual.
 There’s also a small German-speaking region in the East of Wallonia.

-#5 This means that Belgium has 3 official languages, French, Dutch, and German.
+#5 This means that Belgium has three official languages, French, Dutch, and German.
 However, they are not spoken by the whole population.
-Roughly 60% speaks Dutch, 40% speaks French and less than 1% speaks German!
+Roughly 60% speak Dutch, 40% speak French, and less than 1% speak German!

-#6 However, even if you don’t speak any of these Languages you can easily get by with English.
-Belgians appreciate your effort to speak their language, but almost all the population speaks fairly good English.
+#6 However, even if you don’t speak any of these languages, you can easily get by with English.
+Belgians appreciate your effort to speak their language, but almost everyone speaks fairly good English.
 So, no problem for us travelers here 🙂

-#9 Together with the Netherlands and Luxembourg, Belgium created the Benelux a customs agreement which is considered the earliest predecessor of the EU.
-Later on, West Germany, France, and Italy joined together to make the European Coal and Steel Community, which would become the European Coal and Steel Community.
+#9 Together with the Netherlands and Luxembourg, Belgium created the Benelux, a customs agreement that is considered the earliest predecessor of the EU.
+Later on, West Germany, France, and Italy joined together to make the European Coal and Steel Community, which would become the EEC and the European Union.

-#12 There’s a huge comics scene in Belgium and are known to be an integral part of Belgian culture.
-Some of the most famous Belgian comics series and characters include The Adventures of Tintin, Spike and Suzy, Spirou et Fantasio, The Adventures of Nero, The Smurfs, Gaston Lagaffe, Kid Paddle, Largo Winch, and Lucky Luke.
+#12 There’s a huge comics scene in Belgium, and they are known to be an integral part of Belgian culture.
+Some of the most famous Belgian comics series and characters include The Adventures of Tintin, Spike, and Suzy, Spirou et Fantasio, The Adventures of Nero, The Smurfs, Gaston Lagaffe, Kid Paddle, Largo Winch, and Lucky Luke.

-In Brussels, there’s even a Comics Museum, which we advise you to visit it!
-It’s an important part of Belgian pop Culture and it’s fun!
+There’s even a Comics Museum in Brussels, which we advise you to visit!
+It’s an integral part of Belgian pop Culture, and it’s fun!

 #13 Belgians love cycling.
-Like their Dutch friends they use it every day for commuting but also love to compete!
-The GOAT (greatest of all time) cyclist, Eddy Merckx, is Belgian and so are many other unforgettable legends of cycling like Freddy Maertens, Roger De Vlaeminck, Johan Museeuw and Tom Boonen.
+Like their Dutch friends, they use it daily for commuting but also love competing!
+The GOAT (greatest of all time) cyclist, Eddy Merckx, is Belgian, and so are many other unforgettable legends of cycling like Freddy Maertens, Roger De Vlaeminck, Johan Museeuw, and Tom Boonen.

-Going to Belgium during the spring classics and watch their passion for the sport is a must!
-But be careful, it may be contagious!
+Going to Belgium during the spring classics and watching their passion for the sport is a must!
+But be careful; it may be contagious!

 Travel in Belgium and Tourism